 Field books as an object type are located and described in a wide variety of ways.
 They can be found in rare book collections, libraries, archives, and museum departments.
 Field book descriptions can range from brief folder level descriptions in finding aids to having no descriptions at all.
 Regrettably, field book collections are often distributed across departments within an institution or even across multiple institutions with no centralized access point, complicating researcher’s ability to discover and access them.
 Furthermore, although generally considered archival documents, field books are just as frequently managed in museum collections, science labs, and discipline-specific libraries.
 These various types of custodianship result in a myriad of descriptive practices with varying levels of detail, further compounding access and usability issues.

 To overcome these challenges, we have worked closely with the custodians of these unique materials to identify, catalog, and digitize these hidden collections.
 Our workflows and practices have been community-developed as we work with the different Smithsonian departments with field book holdings, and collaborate with other institutions through the BHL Field Notes Project.

-Additional grants have enabled the Field Book Project to expand its objectives to meet researcher demands including funding from Save America’s Treasures, the Smithsonian Women’s Committee, the Arcadia Foundation and CLIR.
+Additional grants have enabled the Field Book Project to expand its objectives to meet researcher demands including funding from Save America’s Treasures, the Smithsonian Women’s Committee, the Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin, and CLIR.

 For more information, visit the project page on the Smithsonian Institution Archives website.